RuthAndRoth/Roth2/Mesh/README.md

 * **Roth2v2Dev.blend**: the Blender file for Roth2 v2

+* **Roth2V2DevWithArmature.blend**: the Blender file for Roth2 v2 with an armature that MIGHT be useful.

 * **DAE/Roth2-v2-Body.dae**: only the torso, arms and legs portions of Roth2, ie no feet, hands or head

 * **DAE/Roth2-v2-Eyes.dae**: rigged eyes